J-Afzal/Lane-and-Object-Detection/README.md

   -s --object-detector-blob-size  One of: 208, 320, 416, 512 or 608 (default = 208)
 ```

+> [!IMPORTANT]
+> The `yolov7.weights` file could not be uploaded due to GitHub's 100 MB upload limit, but can be downloaded
+> [here](https://github.com/AlexeyAB/darknet/releases/download/yolov4/yolov7.weights) and should be copied to the
+> `./resources/yolo` folder.

 ## Documentation

 Checkout the [documentation page](https://J-Afzal.github.io/Lane-and-Object-Detection) built using Doxygen and hosted using